Have you ever spent unnecessary time on a request, all because you & your colleagues weren’t on the same page? *raises hand*

 If your org’s needs are great and you have the capacity, then new technology may be just the thing you need!

-A ticketing system is ideal for larger organizations with a lot of internal support to juggle, and a lot of staff to manage.
-But it is still very much a tech implementation, and needs to be a longer-term plan (not something you’ll get up and running overnight!).
+A ticketing system is ideal for larger organizations with a lot of staff and support needs.
+But it is very much a tech implementation that deserves careful planning (not something you’ll get up and running overnight!).

 And if you’re wondering “well, what systems are out there?”, move on to part 3 of this series.